 {\bf 1.
-Introduction} One of the set of the innate properties of matter, the idea of which was not disclosed before the creation of the first-initial unified field theory, is spontaneous mirror symmetry violation.
-It is not surprising therefore that in the form as it was accepted, not one of all the quantum mechanical equations of motion depending on the mass, energy and momentum is not in a force to describe the elementary objects by the mirror symmetry laws.
+Introduction} One structural set of the innate properties of matter, which was not internally disclosed before the creation of the first-initial unified field theory, is spontaneous mirror symmetry violation.
+It is not surprising therefore that in the form as it was accepted, neither of the quantum mechanical equations depending on the mass, energy, and momentum is in a state to describe the elementary objects by the mirror symmetry laws.

 At the same time, nature itself relates the same left or right spin state of a particle even, in the case of the neutrino $(\nu_{l}=\nu_{e},$ $\nu_{\mu},$ $\nu_{\tau}, ...),$ to corresponding component of its antiparticle.
-It constitutes herewith an individual paraneutrino [1] confirming the availability in it of the transitions between the left and the right.
+It constitutes [1] herewith an individual paraneutrino